vlad17/mve/README.md

 | `fake-display.sh` | create a dummy X11 display (to render on a server) |
 | `launch-ray-aws.sh` | launch an AWS ray cluster at the current branch |
 | `teardown-ray-aws.sh` | tear down a cluster |

+## Running experiments

+To run experiments locally, use `main_ray.py` (note the resources requirements specified here are only used for scheduling trials; the actual processes are free to create as many threads as they want if you'd like to oversubscribe the machines by setting `tf_parallelism` within the YAML config to larger than the number of guaranteed CPUs).
+To multiplex the GPUs locally, set `self_host` to the total number of virtual GPUs.

+    python mve/main_ray.py --experiment_name hc0 --config experiments/hc0.yaml --ncpus 1 --ngpus 0 --self_host 1

+Experiments can also be run in a distributed manner by connecting to a live ray cluster by changing `--self_host` to `--port RAY_REDIS_PORT` above.
+Multiple experiments can be run by the same driver.
+See `python mve/main_ray.py --help` for details.

 ## Parallelism